Go Back Up

 How does your business structure impact benefits?

-For example, C corporation owners may offer and participate in the reimbursement plan, whereas S corporation shareholders with more than 2% ownership may offer a Section 105 plan but aren't eligible to participate.
+For example, C corporation owners may offer and participate in the reimbursement plan, whereas S corporation shareholders with more than 2% ownership may offer an HRA but aren't eligible to participate.

 There are other types of benefits that work differently depending on your organization's type.
 For example, S corps must report any fringe benefits for shareholders as taxable income on their Schedule K-1.